ispyb/py-ispyb-ui/documentation/docs/installation.md

 ### Configuration file

 ### Environment variables

 ## Run

 !!! tip
-    Before running EXI2 you need to configure it correctly.
+Before running py-ispyb-ui you need to configure it correctly.
 Check the configuration section for details.

-In order to run EXI2 for development you can type:
+In order to run py-ispyb-ui for development you can type:

 ```
 npm start
 ```

-That will open EXI2 in a browser on http://localhost:3000
+That will open py-ispyb-ui in a browser on http://localhost:3000

 You can also create an optimized production build by typing:

 ```
 npm run build
 serve -s build